Can Edge Probing Tasks Reveal Linguistic Knowledge in QA Models?: RQ3: An Analysis of EP Tests

-We create a baseline classifier with two confounding mechanisms.
-If the data point is in the training data, the classifier returns the training data label (memorization), else, it returns a random label either a. uniformly sampled (``mem\_uniform''), or b. sampled from the label probability distribution of the training data (``mem\_freq'').
-In the training data of the \coref\ dataset whenever the precedent and antecedent are the same, the label is positive.
-This provides another baseline, which, when used alone, produces a \microfscore\ score of 70.23\%, but when combined with mem\_freq, provides no significant improvement.
+Following \citet{DBLP:conf/naacl/GururanganSLSBS18}, we design unsupervised algorithms that exploits spurious correlations in the dataset. \begin{itemize}[noitemsep, leftmargin=0pt, topsep=0pt] \item \textbf{Memorization}: If a test data point is in the training data, the classifier returns the training data label.
+Else, it returns a random label either a) uniformly sampled (`mem\_uniform') or b) sampled from the label probability distribution of the training data (`mem\_freq'). \item \textbf{Same Precedent-Antecedent}: In the \coref\ dataset, whenever the precedent and antecedent are the same (``Obama is the president of the US. \textit{He} lives in Washington D.C. \textit{He} went to Harvard.''), return positive. \end{itemize}